 This phenomenon is known as “sleep divorce.”
 This sounds disastrous but, to many, it’s actually a positive step, helping many couples stay on an even keel.
 With a better night’s sleep behind them, many “separate sleepers” are finding they’re better tempered and able to be more positive (and forgiving!) during waking hours.
 Couples are healing rocky relationships, not by sleeping together, but by sleeping apart.

 The rise in sleep divorce is also changing the way we buy and sell houses.
 Couples – particularly those looking to buy at the higher end of the market – are looking for two bedroom properties so they can each have their own space.
 Some developers are even creating residential units with two master bedrooms so that residents don’t have to compromise.
 These are sometimes being marketed as “snoring rooms,” or – as our more tactful sales managers say – “quiet rooms.”

 “At Henry Wiltshire, we’re selling and renting more two-bedroom apartments to couples than ever before.
-Whether they’re restless sleepers, keeping crazy hours or even to enjoy different room temperatures, we’ll never know…but this is certainly a housing trend to keep up with,” said Fiona.
+Whether they’re restless sleepers, keeping crazy hours or even to enjoy different room temperatures, we’ll never know…but this is certainly a housing trend to keep up with,” said our agents.